If you wish to view our current tours please click the following link.

 ONE OF THE BEST PRESERVED SHORTLINE RAILROADS IN THE WEST

-Once back in East Ely it will be time to yet again head west across the Nevada desert over what is considered the “Loneliest Road” in America.
+It is time to yet again head west across the Nevada desert over what is considered the “Loneliest Road” in America.
 We will make stops in Eureka and Austin on our 287-mile stretch between Ely and Fernley.

 THE SIGN SAYS IT ALL BUT CROSSING NEVADA ON HIGHWAY 50 GIVES YOU A GOOD FEEL